tueng/tueng.github.io/_posts/r-tutorials/2016-10-11-building-scatter-plots-with-ggplot2.md

     + `color`, `shape`: works well with **categorical** variables
     + `size`: works well with **continuous** variables
 - `color` is sometimes useful when using with continuous variables
-- `shape` will not work well with a variable that have too many levels (more than 5)
+- `shape` will not work well with a variable that has too many levels (more than 5)
-- Keep it simple, don't use too many aesthetics in a plot -- it's hard to see the relationships simultaneously among shape, color, and size.
+- Keep it simple, don't use too many aesthetics in a plot -- it's hard to see the relationships simultaneously among shape, color, and size

 ### 8. Adding a regression line
 - **Goal**: add a fitted regression line to the scatter plot